Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case

 \subsection{Defintions and results}

 First we introduce weighted spaces and state a central Riesz representation result.
-The underlying space $X$ here is a completely regular Hausdorff topological space. \begin{definition} A function $\rho\colon X\to(0,\infty)$ is called \emph{admissible weight function} if the sets $K_R:=\left\{ x\in X\colon \rho(x)\le R \right\}$ are compact for all $R>0$. \end{definition} An admissible weight function $\rho$ is necessarily lower semicontinuous and bounded from below.
+The underlying space $X$ here is a completely regular Hausdorff topological space. \begin{definition} A function $\rho\colon X\to(0,\infty)$ is called \emph{admissible weight function} if the sets $K_R:=\left\{ x\in X\colon \rho(x)\le R \right\}$ are compact for all $R>0$. \end{definition} An admissible weight function $\rho$ is necessarily lower semicontinuous and bounded from below by a positive constant.
 We call the pair $X$ together with an admissible weight function $\rho$ a \emph{weighted space}.
-A weighted space is $\sigma$-compact.
+A weighted space is $\sigma$-compact, i.e.~a countable union of compacts.
 In the following remark we clarify the question of local compactness of convex subsets $\mathcal{E} \subset X$ when $X$ is a locally convex topological space and $\rho$ convex.